-Born in Trinidad and with a childhood spent there as well as in Libya, Scotland, Wales and England, he studied graphics, illustration and printmaking at Colchester and he has spent many years working not just in publishing but also in advertising and graphic design.
+Originally from Trinidad and with a childhood spent there as well as in Libya, Scotland, Wales and England, Neil studied graphics, illustration and printmaking at Colchester and he has spent many years working not just in publishing but also in advertising and graphic design.

-His most recent book is the illustrated children's edition of Silk Roads by Peter Frankopan.
-He chose to illustrate the various different periods by using art styles of that time, a feat which most artists would find daunting but he strode through the whole process in great style and the book has attracted a lot of interest.
-Now produced in twelve different foreign editions, it was particularly satisfying to receive both Chinese and Russian editions, two of the countries most relevant to this magnificent book.
+In Bloomsbury's illustrated children's edition of Silk Roads by Peter Frankopan Neil chose to illustrate the various different periods by using art styles of that time, a feat which most artists would find daunting but he strode through the whole process in great style and the book is now available in twelve foreign editions.

 Always fascinated by the idea of taxonomy, Neil's own book, One of a Kind, is published by Walker Books and Candlewick.
 It's an ingenious interweaving of the story of a young boy seen as a journey through various different means of classifying and sorting things into where they belong.
 Family members, different sorts of cats, different animals, musical instruments, vehicles, tools, clouds, buildings and many more.
 It's a fascinating collection, and his ability to define 24 different art styles on one spread is both very cleverly observed – and typically witty.

 In 2021 Neil worked with Jim Kay on the illustrated edition of Harry Potter and the Order of the Phoenix for Bloomsbury.
 He enjoyed the challenge of working with very tight direction within strict rules for such a high-profile project and he produced some meticulous work.

 He's now written a parable about an elderly couple who once made special bread which delighted the inhabitants of their town but they later fell foul of the corporate world.
 The first publication of this charming but chilling book will be in Italian, by Camelozampa, the Italian publishers of One of a Kind.